VishuRajput/Projects/README.md

 # Projects
 # Download the video and watch for the tour of the dashboard.
-# PS - It's a power BI dashboard so was not able to publish it for free.
+# PS - It's a power BI dashboard so was not able to publish it publically like tableau.